 Finding the best respirator mask gets very complicated very quickly: what filter on what mask?
 Of the many, many types of respirator for painting, we present some clarity: we’ll order a la carte.
 Read the short guide below to find the right mask for the job.

-If you expect to do more than just a little sanding, you’ll want to make a modest investment in a respirator mask that has different sets of filter for different needs.
+If you expect to do more than just a little sanding, you’ll want to make a modest investment in a good quality respirator mask that has different sets of filter for different needs.
 We will cover what is the best respirator for spray painting, or a mask for dusk or VOCs.
 This will not cost much in the end: the filters last and last if you care for them.
 (If you want a disposable, mmmm, ok, we’ll get you one).

 This is the perfect gift for someone you care about.
 Tough guys normally think they can just breathe anything, but these toxic anythings often cause cancer: a painter or do-it-yourself-er cannot do without the best respirator mask.